 A34.
-The classes of transactions, events and conditions within the scope of paragraph 13(h) are the same as the classes of transactions, events and conditions relating to accounting estimates and related disclosures that are subject to paragraphs 18(a) and (d) of ISA (Ireland) 315.
+The significant classes of transactions, events and conditions within the scope of paragraph 13(h) are the same as the significant classes of transactions, events and conditions relating to accounting estimates and related disclosures that are subject to paragraph 25(a) of ISA (Ireland) 315 (Revised October 2020).
 In obtaining the understanding of the entity's information system as it relates to accounting estimates, the auditor may consider: